olofd/react-native-photos-framework/README.md

     endIndex: 100,

     fetchOptions : {
       // Media types you wish to display.
-See table bellow for possible options.
+See table below for possible options.
 Where
       // is the image located?
-See table bellow for possible options.
+See table below for possible options.
       sourceTypes: ['userLibrary'],

       sortDescriptors : [